 Since 1990, the divorce rate among Americans over the age of 50 has doubled.
 If fact, one in four divorces now involves a couple in this age group.
 On top of the emotional impact of a long-term marriage ending, late-life divorces can have a devastating effect on financial well-being in retirement.
+Our retirement planning services in Denver are here to help you figure everything out.
 Coming at a time when there is often more wealth to lose, there is also less time to rebuild assets.
 If you have friends or relatives contemplating divorce, sharing the following information may improve their situation.
+If you need a shoulder to lean on in your time of need, reach out to our Denver investment firm.
+We are here to help you!

 For starters, it’s a good idea to obtain an accurate picture of potential debts by getting credit reports for both spouses.
 If a couple resides in one of the nine states with community property laws, each spouse is responsible for half of everything the other owes – even if the debt is only in one name.